 - Overconfidence without preparation

-- Comparing progress to others
+- Comparing your progress to others

 - Avoiding difficult lifts

-- Neglecting technical work
+- Neglecting the technical work

-True confidence comes from earned experience.
+Real confidence comes from earned experience.

 Long-Term Confidence Development

 Confidence grows over years of training and competition.
+It develops through:

 - Consistency